Get started with Python packages in Azure Artifacts

 Azure DevOps Services | Azure DevOps Server 2019 | Azure DevOps Server 2020

-This quickstart guides you through using Azure Artifacts to publish and consume Python packages by creating and connecting to a feed.
+This guide will walk you through using Azure Artifacts to publish and consume Python packages to and from your feed.

 Create a feed

 From within your project, navigate to Azure Artifacts.

 Give your feed a Name and choose its visibility, upstream sources, and scope settings.

 Azure Artifacts is installed by default for TFS 2017 customers.
 You must upgrade to TFS 2017 in order to use Azure Artifacts.
 If this is the first time using your feed, you might be asked to assign a license

 Go to Build & Release and select Packages.

 Select + New feed.

 Give your feed a Name, a Description, and set up who can read, who can contribute and if you want to Include external packages.